Common Foundations for Recursive Shape Languages: A Comparative Study of Implementations

 \section{A Comparative Study of Implementations}

 \NewDocumentCommand{\rot}{O{45} O{1em} m}{\makebox[#2][l]{\rotatebox{#1}{#3}}}

 We present an experimental study of real-world engines for SHACL and ShEx to compare how they treat recursive schemas.
+The source code and data needed to reproduce the results of the study, as well as the raw results of our experiments, are available on Zenodo \cite{sheval}.

 We want to understand, for each engine, \emph{is there a formal semantics for recursive shapes that explains its behaviour?} The main challenge is that real-world systems only test \emph{whether a given graph conforms to a given schema}, without giving access to the witnessing shape assignments.

 In order to detect which semantics is applied, we design test cases that aim to separate $\LFP$, $\GFP$, brave $\SMS$, and cautious $\SMS$.
 First, we run all test cases on all engines.
 If we observe inconsistent behaviour, we investigate the test results in more detail.
-If all answers are consistent with one of the three semantics, we interpret this as the answer to our question.
-To allow reproducibility, we make the source code of our tool, as well as the experimental results available in an anonymous repository.\footnote{\url{https://doi.org/10.5281/zenodo.17249933}}
+If all answers are consistent with one of the four considered semantics, we interpret this as the answer to our question.

 We designed thirteen test cases, falling into two test categories: separation and feature tests.
 Separation tests attempt to distinguish whether an engine uses \LFP, \GFP, brave \SMS, or cautious \SMS.
 Feature tests do exactly what their name suggests.
 Each such test $S = \langle \graph, \cat, \sel \rangle$ consists of a graph $\graph$, a shape catalogue $\cat$, and a shape map $\sel$.
 The intended use of $S$ is to produce a ShEx or SHACL schema based on $\cat$ and $\sel$ to check whether $\graph$ conforms to $(C,\sel)$.